Neviusia alabamensis

 Neviusia alabamensis is considered rare throughout its range.
-It is found in widely scatted populations from northwestern Georgia to the Ozark Mountains, but the populations are thought to be mostly asexual clones, as no seed production has been observed.
+It is found in widely scattered populations from northwestern Georgia to the Ozark Mountains, but the populations are thought to be mostly asexual clones, as no seed production has been observed.
 Because of its thinly scattered distribution and low genetic variability, it is of conservation concern.
 Its natural habitat is limestone woodlands with seasonal moisture.

 There are two other members of the genus Neviusia, the California endemic species Neviusia cliftonii, and the extinct species Neviusia dunthornei.